Linda Hendrickson

 by Linda Hendrickson:

-• Weave A Neckpiece (Using Tubular Cardweaving Techniques), 43-minute instructional video produced by Victorian Video Productions in 1996, now available in DVD format.
+Weave A Neckpiece (Using Tubular Cardweaving Techniques), 43-minute instructional video produced by Victorian Video Productions in 1996, now available in streaming format from Taproot Video.
 This is a good introduction to the basics of tablet weaving, even if you don't want to weave a neckpiece.
-I show how to make a continuous warp (view this segment on YouTube), how to flip and rotate individual tablets to create a variety of geometric patterns in warp twining, and how to weave a flat band and a seamless tube.
+I show how to make a continuous warp (view this segment on my Free Instructional Videos page), how to flip and rotate individual tablets to create a variety of geometric patterns in warp twining, and how to weave a flat band and a seamless tube.
 The production quality is excellent.

 by Nancy Spies: